An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Methodology

 \subsection{Ground Truths and Reported Detector Performance}

-The final question that this research intends to investigate is: by how much is the reported performance of an algorithm affected by using different ground truths?
+The final question that this research intends to investigate is: how great is the influence of different ground truths on an algorithm's reported performance?

-To this end several GTs are calculated according to Eq.\ \eqref{eq:gt_threshold}: the combined annotations where $\tau = 1/N$, i.e.\ objects of interest that any annotator marked (Any-GT); the consensus of half of the annotators, or majority vote, in which $\tau = 0.5$ (0.5-GT); and the consensus of three-quarters of the annotators, where $\tau = 0.75$ (0.75-GT).
-Also included are gold standard GT estimations calculated using STAPLE \cite{Warfield04} (without assigning consensus votes \cite{Commowick12}), SIMPLE \cite{Langerak10}, and LSML \cite{Li11} (using the $50$\% agreement as an initial estimate and $1000$ iterations).
-Furthermore, an additional GT is determined by excluding those outliers identified in Section \ref{sec:annotator_analysis} and then combining the remaining according to Eq.\ \ref{eq:gt_threshold} using $\tau = 0.5$ (Excl-0.5-GT).
+To this end several GTs are calculated according to Eq.\ \eqref{eq:gt_threshold}: the combined annotations where $\tau = 1/N$, i.e.\ segments of interest that any annotator marked (Any-GT); the consensus of half of the annotators, or majority vote, in which $\tau = 0.5$ (0.5-GT); and the consensus of three-quarters of the annotators, where $\tau = 0.75$ (0.75-GT).
+Also included are gold-standard GT estimations calculated using STAPLE \cite{Warfield04} (without assigning consensus votes \cite{Commowick12}), SIMPLE \cite{Langerak10}, and LSML \cite{Li11} (using 0.5-GT as an initial estimate and \num{1000} iterations).
+Furthermore, an additional GT is determined by excluding outlying annotations (these will be identified in Section \ref{sec:annotator_agreement}) and combining those remaining according to Eq.\ \eqref{eq:gt_threshold} with $\tau = 0.5$ (Excl-0.5-GT).

-Two forms of evaluation are investigated.
-The first being the relative detector ranking, ranked according to the area under the $\bar{\textrm{P}}$-R curve.
-And the second being the variability observed in the absolute value of the the $\bar{\textrm{P}}$-R curves.
+Two forms of evaluation are investigated: the first being the relative detector ranking, ranked according to the area under the $\bar{\textrm{P}}$-R curve; and the second being the variability observed in the absolute values of the $\bar{\textrm{P}}$-R curves.